AjaybirRatoul/watchist/README.md

-Keep track of movies you have and would like to watch in the future!
+Keep track of your favourite media or discover your next favourite movie/show!

 Try it out at http://aratoul.me/watchist/